vinaykumarvk/ekg_agent/GCLOUD_DEPLOYMENT.md

    - Verify environment variables are set correctly

 2. **Timeout errors**
-   - Deep mode can take up to 5 minutes
+  - Deep mode can take up to 30 minutes for very large jobs
-   - Ensure timeout is set to 300s or higher
+  - Ensure timeout is set to 1800s (or your desired limit) in every `gcloud run deploy`/`gcloud run services update` command

 3. **Memory issues**
    - Increase memory allocation